TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 Each entry should be relatively short, but important topics may expand out into their own posts.
 We'll see.

+## February 2, 2016

+### What did you learn yesterday?

+Yesterday, I learned how to set up email confirmation using Devise and Mailgun.
+I had used Mailgun previously, so the setup for that was pretty straight forward.
+Configuring the Devise end of things was easier than I expected.
+Once Devise is set up, it's just a matter of setting `:confirmable` in the model and running a migration.
+I learned to test this functionality as well.
+In order to use Factory Girl, whenever an account is created, you must run `user.confirm` for that user to be able to log in.

+### What are you going to do today?

+Today, I'm going to finish adding integration tests for the functionality that is in place.
+I'll be finishing up the cart today and possibly implementing Stripe.

+### What do you expect to learn?

+I expect to gain some familiarity with building a cart.
+I have a general idea of the structure that needs to be in place, but since I haven't built one before, I'm bound to learn something about the details of putting one together.
+If I make it to Stripe today, I'll learn about connecting my app to their API.

 ## February 1, 2016

 ### What did you learn yesterday?